 Interpersonal therapy intervenes in symptom formation and social dysfunction and it is based on the presumption that interpersonal issues affect mood, and mood impairs interpersonal functioning.

-This type of therapy is often used with persons with mood and personality disorders or those persons under the Dangerous Behaviour Model and have a significant relationship Transactional Stress Model – it can be offered to those with Type D Personality and those with depression.
+This type of therapy is often used with persons with mood and personality disorders or those persons under the Dangerous Behaviour Model and has a significant relationship Transactional Stress Model – it can be offered to those with Type D Personality and those with depression.

 Psychotherapies can also be used in the prevention and treatment of cardiovascular disease and there are several studies that can prove its effectiveness to persons with heart disease.
 If a person cannot control his/her health degrading behaviours, behaviour modification can be used while if a person’s problem is in his social functioning and this can be a possible risk factor in the development of heart disease, interpersonal psychotherapy can be used.